 Stretching is the practice of deliberately lengthening your muscles and tendons to improve flexibility, range of motion, mobility, and muscle function.
 It helps keep your muscles long, lean, and functional, ready for daily movement or physical activity.

-Stretching is often an overlooked component of physical fitness, yet the benefits of stretching cannot be overstated.
+Should you stretch?
+Yes, stretching is often an overlooked component of physical fitness, yet the benefits of stretching cannot be overstated.
 But stretching is not only for fitness enthusiasts; it plays a pivotal role in maintaining overall health and well-being regardless of your age or fitness level.

 Here’s why stretching deserves a prime spot in your daily regimen: